yiisoft/docs/guide/en/structure/entry-script.md

 * Use configuration to initialize dependency injection container;
 * Get an instance of request.
 * Pass it to `Application` to handle and get a response from it.
-* With the help of emitter that transform response object into actual HTTP response that is sent to client browser.
+* With the help of emitter that transforms response object into actual HTTP response that's sent to client browser.

 ## Web Applications <span id="web-applications"></span>